kartikay-28/E_Commerce_Follow_Along/README.md

 #### 5️⃣ Submission Steps
 - ✅ Pushed the updated code to the GitHub repository.
 - ✅ Updated the README.md file with Milestone 16 details.
 - ✅ Shared the repository link for submission.

 ---

+### Milestone 17: Add to Cart Functionality

+✅ *Goals:*

+#### 1️⃣ Update User Schema for Cart Functionality
+- Modified the **user schema** to include a `cart` field.
+- Structured the cart field to store an array of product objects containing:
+  - Product ID
+  - Name
+  - Price
+  - Quantity

+#### 2️⃣ Backend - Add to Cart Endpoint
+- Created an endpoint to **receive product details** and store them in the user's cart.
+- Ensured secure handling of requests and efficient database updates using **MongoDB & Mongoose**.

+#### 3️⃣ Frontend - Add to Cart Integration
+- Connected the **"Add to Cart"** button from the Product Info Page to the backend API.
+- Stored **cart data in the database** and updated the UI dynamically.

+#### 4️⃣ User Experience Enhancements
+- Implemented a **notification system** to confirm when a product is added to the cart.
+- Ensured **real-time cart updates** without needing to refresh the page.

+#### 5️⃣ Submission Steps
+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 17 details.
+- ✅ Shared the repository link for submission.

+---